Chevron B17C car-by-car histories

 Driven by: Reine Wisell, Gustaf Dieden, Bobby Howlings and Uwe Jantzen.
 First race: Thruxton (R1), 30 Mar 1970.
 Total of 10 recorded races.

 Bought by Steve Thompson (Sutton Coldfield, Warwickshire) for libre racing, fitted with a 1.8-litre Cosworth FVC engine.
 Hugely successful in libre in 1970, winning at least 14 races.
 Sold to Frank Mumford for 1971 but unseen that year.
 Then to Alex Seldon (Churt, Surrey) and fitted with a Cosworth BDA in early 1972 but again no record yet found of a race start.
 Almost certainly the B17c sponsored by Romans of Woking and entered for Malcolm Brown at Brands Hatch in November 1972 and later raced by Richard Leech (Guildford, Surrey) in a Castle Combe libre race in April 1973.
 Advertised by Deryck Cook (Brookwood, Surrey), who was also sponsored by Romans of Woking, in August 1973 and March 1974 when it had a 1600cc Ford twin cam and a FT200 gearbox.
 Next seen when bought from Spencer Elton (Westbury, Wiltshire) by Philip Sandwith (Guernsey) in autumn 1974.
 Phil fitted a development Holbay twin cam engine and used the car in hillclimbs from 1975 until 1978, taking numerous class records.
 He retained the car until spring 1983 when it was sold to GuernseyBus.
 Run by garage manager Mike le Cras (Guernsey) at Le Val des Terres in July 1983.
 Later acquired by Chevron Cars who sold it back to Seldon in 1983 or 1985.
 Then to Richard Budge 1990, to Rob Harvey 2000, to Ray Davies 2003, to Martin Bullock (Perth, Western Australia) 2007.
-Raced by Martin Bullock in HSCC Historic Formula 2 events in 2013.
-Bullock returned to Europe in 2015 and raced the B17c at Monza in June.
+Raced by Martin Bullock in HSCC Historic Formula 2 events from 2013 to 2017, fitted with a Richardson FVA engine.
+The car was offered for sale in 2018.

 Driven by: Steve Thompson, Richard Leach and Phil Sandwith.
 First race: Castle Combe, 13 Jun 1970.
 Total of 19 recorded races.